 I wiped some sand out of my eyes, realizing I didn’t have plans, except a vague thought of asking a pretty college student from India that lived across the street on the second floor apartment if she wanted to take a ride in my car out to the New Jersey Balloon Festival an hour away.
 She lived with her uncle and even though I was only two years older than her, there was still a lot I didn’t understand about her family’s ways.

 “Would you stop saying that?”

-Two Indian boys, about twelve years old, were already standing on the sidewalk on the other side of the street looking at Adam’s reconfigured car.
-They took off on their bikes as we approached and rode down the sidewalk past the various garden apartment buildings and parked cars that were mostly relics from the seventies, and even sixties, like an ugly brown Ford Pinto, a beat-up American Motors Gremlin, and, worst of all, a rusted out small orange Dodge Colt that hadn’t seemed to move from the front of my window since I’d first moved in.
-That one seemed like it could be used for a plant holder rather than a car.
+They were talking among themselves and the Indian kid seemed ambitious because he was asking questions in rapid fire succession.
+Most of the other cars that lined the sidewalk were relics from the early seventies, and even sixties, like an ugly brown Ford Pinto, a beat-up American Motors Gremlin, and, worst of all, a rusted out small orange Dodge Colt that hadn’t seemed to move from the curb in front of my bedroom window since I’d first moved in.
+That one seemed like it should be used for a plant holder rather than a car.

 I nodded to the teen and walked around to the front of the car.
 There was an orange coated plate attached to the grill.
-“So, the orange plate is the only difference?”
+"So, the orange plate is the only difference?”

 I raised an eyebrow as if to say ask, are you sure?

-“It should be enough to work,” he said confidently.
+“This should be enough to make it work,” he said confidently.

 I tried to be encouraging.
-“It’s a neat disguise,” knowing full well people were not going to want to drive around with a huge metal plate affixed to the front of their cars.
+“It’s a neat disguise,” knowing full well people were not going to want to drive around with a huge ceramic coated plate affixed to the front of their cars.
 His invention would have to be applied easily, like paint, for it to have widespread appeal.
 I thought of the cost.

-“We're not going to make money unless we can charge a lot,” I said looking at the car knowing that first impressions were important.
+“We're not going to make money unless we can charge a lot,” I said looking at the car.

 “We can charge a lot,” he said as he put the flat of his hand on the hood.
 “My coating even absorbs the heat of the sun.
 Isn’t it brilliant?”
 It was obvious he was in no mood to get sidetracked by details.

-“No, of course not!
-But imagine a car that didn’t require air conditioning!”
+“Imagine a car that didn’t require air conditioning!”
+Adam mused.

 After I walked around to examine the orange plate one more time, he said, “OK!
 Don’t get caught up in how it looks.
 Just get in.”

 I grunted and opened the car door and asked whether something that big attached to the front grill could fall off.
-He shook his head and looked ahead in a fog, apparently trying to get his mind to work.
+He shook his head and looked ahead in a fog.

 “Are you ready?
 You want to see it in action or not?”

-Adam moved his right hand off the top of the steering wheel, and I shut my door.
+Adam moved his right hand off the top of the steering wheel, and he shut his door.
 He turned the key and started the car.
 The engine roared to life loudly.

-The two Indian boys rode back and listened to the car idle.
+The Indian kid stepped back and listened to the car idle.
 Adam seemed to like the audience and declared proudly that the engine was 410 horsepower.
-I moved the passenger seat a little forward to give a muffler that was leaning against the back of my seat some room to settle.
+I got in and moved the passenger seat a little forward to give a muffler that was leaning against the back of my seat some room to settle.

 “Don’t worry about all the stuff.
 It accumulates from three weeks of work.”

-He turned right and we passed under a pedestrian bridge in the middle of the park and then left out of the park and got onto Route 1 South.
+We passed under a pedestrian bridge in the middle of the park and then exited the park and got onto Route 1 South.
 The traffic picked up.
 Adam adjusted quickly, passing a Volkswagen Beetle from the sixty's that was in the right lane.
-After a mile, we took the ramp that had signs for the Garden State Parkway, the New Jersey Turnpike and 287 North.
-Adam got over to the right, and banked the car around a turn and onto 287 North.
+After a mile, we took the ramp under the signs for the Garden State Parkway, the New Jersey Turnpike and 287 North.
+Adam got over to the far right and banked the car around a turn that put us onto 287 North.

 “Look, this car is all it takes for the ladies to pay attention.”